zalando/tailor/README.md

 Some of Tailor's features and benefits:

-- Composes pre-rendered markup on the backend.
+- **Composes pre-rendered markup on the backend**.
 This is important for SEO and fastens the initial render.
-- Ensures a fast Time to First Byte.
+- **Ensures a fast Time to First Byte**.
 Tailor requests fragments in parallel and streams them as soon as possible, without blocking the rest of the page.
-- Enforces performance budget.
+- **Enforces performance budget**.
 This is quite challenging otherwise, because there is no single point where you can control performance.
-- Fault Tolerance.
+- **Fault Tolerance**.
 Render the meaningful output, even if a page fragment has failed or timed out.

 Tailor is part of Zalando's open-source [Project Mosaic](https://www.mosaic9.org/), which aims to help developers create microservices for the frontend.
 If your front-end team is making the monolith-to-microservices transition, you might find Tailor and its siblings beneficial.